George Floyd's family and Triangle community react to first day of Derek Chauvin's murder trial

 Jurors shown witness video at ex-officer's trial in George Floyd's death

-Floyd's family tell ABC11 they believe there will be massive protests if Chauvin is not convicted.
+Floyd's family tells ABC11 they believe there will be massive protests if Chauvin is not convicted.

 "How do we take this tragedy and make it into a positive and that's where my focus is," said McLaurin.
 "My focus is on moving forward.
 We pray that Justice is served.
 We really do."